civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

 #### Link a JavaScript Document to your Site

-CSS can be added to style your website in one of a few ways.
-You can apply CSS to individual elements, embed it within your HTML document, or create a separate CSS file and link it to your HTML doc.
-In your file, add the following link in **head** section of your document.

 JavaScript can be added to your website by either typing in script between two **script** tags, or by linking a JavaScript file your site.
 In your file, at the bottom of the **body** section, add the following code snip.
 This will read all code found in the *main.js* file that is in the **js** folder.

 ```xml